 Tuomas and I both had to be supportive of each other during this transition.
-We have had to have deep discussions and a lot of cuddling in order to feel comfortable in our new space together.
+We had to have deep discussions while expressing our respective love languages.
+We did this in order to feel more comfortable in our new space together.

 If there is one thing you need to do to support yourself and your partner during this transition, it’s Tuomas suggests:

 “When you are feeling down or you are facing a challenge, know that you can physically be there for each other.
 You can now use the physical presence of your partner to feel safer and loved.”

 You and your partner are closing the distance for a reason, trust in the relationship and support systems y’all have in place.